Frequently Asked Questions

 How do I know the COVID-19 vaccines are safe?

-All approved COVID-19 vaccines (Johnson & Johnson, Moderna, Pfizer) went through all the required stages of clinical testing needed to prove two things: that they’re safe and work to protect against COVID-19.
+All approved COVID-19 vaccines (J&J, Moderna, Pfizer and Novavax) went through all the required stages of clinical testing needed to prove two things: that they’re safe and work to protect against COVID-19.

-Real-world data backs this up.
-About 420 million vaccine doses have been administered in the United States so far and more than 7 billion doses have been administered around the world.
+Real-world data supports this.
+Hundreds of millions of doses have been administered in the United States and billions have been administered around the world.
 Very few serious reactions have been reported.

 The risk of experiencing these complications is extremely low.
 Meanwhile, there are serious risks associated with COVID-19, including severe illness or hospitalization.

 The CDC takes safety very seriously and continues to monitor these vaccines calling the effort “the most intense safety monitoring” in U.S. history.

 Do vaccines protect people in the real world?